opf/openproject/docs/user-guide/work-packages/create-work-package/README.md

-### Create a Work package in the list view
+### Create a Work package in the table view

-To create new Work packages directly in line in the list view, click on the **+ Create new Work package** link below the list.
+To create new Work packages directly in line in the table view, click on the **+ Create new Work package** link below the table.

 ![create-split-screen](create-split-screen.png)

 The new Work package appears in a green row.
-Type in the subject of the Work package, change attributes, such as Type or Status directly in the list and hit Enter to save the changes.
+Type in the subject of the Work package, change attributes, such as Type or Status directly in the table and hit Enter to save the changes.

 ![create-work-package-list](1566303144875.png)

-This way, you can quickly and easily create new Work packages in the list, just like Excel.
+This way, you can quickly and easily create new Work packages in the table, just like Excel.

 ### Create a Work package in the split screen view